Clock-Movement Calendar Removal

 The mounting posts where the hex nuts were located are still on the clock movement.
-Now if these are in the way of mounting your movement to your dial, they would need to be removed.
+Now if these are in the way of mounting the movement to the dial, they would need to be removed.
 The clock movement calendar removal would require these to be snapped off.
-This may seem harsh but if you get a pair of pliers and bend them down and up, they will snap off.
+This may seem harsh but if using a pair of pliers and bend them down and up, they will snap off.
 This is because these posts are only pressed in by machine and there is no other way to remove them.
 This is the intent of the factory to have done, when needed.

 Strike Count Reset

-It is time to test the strikes and see if they are correct and that you have the hour hand tube in the correct position.
+It is time to test the strikes and see if they are correct and that the hour hand tube in the correct position.
 Make the clock strike and count how many times it strikes.
-If you have one o’clock and 12 o’clock strike correct its all set.
+If one o’clock and 12 o’clock strike correct its all set.
 Tf it strikes 1 and 12 out with the correct number of strikes, then the rest is ok also.

-If this is too much information then you can send in the old unit and the new unit and we will swap it out at for a charge of $30 Plus shipping.
+If this is too much information then send in the old unit and the new unit and we will swap it out at for a charge of $30 Plus shipping.

 ↑ Back to top